j54j6/ESP8266_LittleFSFileHandler/README.md

 Most functionalities i describe as comment in filemanager.h - and most of the functions are self-explaining If you need some help or want to give some feedback - open Issue or visit me on TS -> ts.microcont.de

+This Filehandler uses:
+  - ArduinoJson by Benoit BLANCHON © 2014-2020